davidsbatista/BREDS/README.md

 python runner.py --sentences=sentences.txt --positive_seeds=seeds.txt`
 ```

-Depending on the size of your input text, the seeds, and the relationships to be extracted the
+Depending on the size of your input text, the seeds, and the relationships to be extracted the time can varry.
+After the process is terminated

-The output of the process is a file `relationships.jsonl`, containing the extracted relationships, you can pretty print
+an output file `relationships.jsonl` is generated containing the extracted relationships.
+You can pretty print it's content to the terminal with:

-them with 'jq' in the terminal `jq '.' < relationships.jsonl`
+`jq '.' < relationships.jsonl`

     {
       "entity_1": "Medtronic",